 Foundation Key Stage

-- Communication and Language
+- Communication and language

-- Understanding the World
+- Understanding the world

-- Expressive Arts and Design
+- Expressive arts and design

 The Importance of Reading

 During Reception, we will make sure every child gets off to a ‘flying start’ with their reading.
-Your child will read individually with an adult at least once a week.
-They will bring home two reading books to read at home each week.
-As a parent, you can support this development by taking every opportunity to get alongside your child with a book.
-This may be helping them with a school reading books, sharing a well-loved story together or browsing the shelves in your local library for something new and exciting to read.
+Each child will read individually with an adult at least once a week.
+They will bring home reading books to read at home each week and a reading for pleasure book.
+As a parent, you can support this development by taking every opportunity to get alongside your child reading a book.
+This may be helping them with a school reading book, sharing a well-loved story together or browsing the shelves in your local library for something new and exciting to read.

-Letters and Sounds
+Phonics – Little Wandle Letters and Sounds